 In Ohio, a putative class action ("Hardwick") was filed against several defendants including 3M, EID and Chemours seeking class action status for U.S. residents having a detectable level of PFAS in their blood serum.
 The complaint seeks declaratory and injunctive relief, including the establishment of a "PFAS Science Panel".
 In March 2022, the court granted in part and denied in part the plaintiff's class certification and certified a class covering anyone subject to Ohio laws having minimal levels of PFOA plus at least one other PFAS in their blood.
 The court requested further briefing on whether the class should be extended to include other states that recognize the claims for relief filed in the action.
-The defendants, including EID and Chemours, jointly filed a petition to appeal the class certification decision and will continue to defend at the trial court level while the petition and potential appeal are pending.
+The defendants, including EID and Chemours, jointly filed a petition to appeal the class certification decision and in September 2022 the petition was granted and appellate review will proceed.
+Defendants will continue to defend at the trial court level while this appeal is pending.
 Management believes that a loss is reasonably possible as to the Hardwick matter, but not estimable at this time given the significant class issues to be resolved and that this matter is entering the discovery phase.

 In California, several lawsuits were filed in state court against several defendants, including EID and Chemours.
+The complaints allege product liability, negligence, nuisance and trespass.
+Plaintiffs seek declaratory and injunctive relief, including abatement, as well as compensatory and punitive damages.
+The lawsuits include matters filed by:

-The lawsuits include matters filed by 11 southern California public water systems, the City of Corona, California and the Corona Utility Authority that allege manufacturers of PFOA and PFOS are responsible for contaminating the drinking water supply.
-An additional matter was filed by the Atascadero Mutual Water Company in San Luis Obispo County, California alleging damages to drinking water supply from PFAS releases, including PFOA and PFOS, into the environment.
-In the matter involving 11 southern California public water systems, a March 2022 appellate decision removed the matter back to federal court.
-In the matter involving the City of Corona, California and the Corona Utility Authority, the court dismissed the case against EID and Chemours on jurisdictional grounds in February 2022 and the plaintiffs may appeal the decision.
-In the matter involving the Atascadero Mutual Water Company, the case was removed to federal court, and in February 2022, was transferred to the AFFF MDL.
+- 11 southern California public water systems, the City of Corona, California and the Corona Utility Authority that allege manufacturers of PFOA and PFOS are responsible for contaminating the drinking water supply.
+The matter involving the 11 southern California public water systems has been transferred to the AFFF MDL.
+In the matter involving the City of Corona, California and the Corona Utility Authority, in February 2022, the court dismissed the case against EID and Chemours on jurisdictional grounds and the plaintiffs appealed the decision. - Atascadero Mutual Water Company in San Luis Obispo County, California alleging damages to drinking water supply from PFAS releases, including PFOA and PFOS, into the environment.
+This matter has been transferred to the AFFF MDL. - Sacramento Suburban Water District alleging damages from PFAS releases into the environment, including PFOA and PFOS, that impacted water sources the Water District uses to provide water.